AntonioNoack/ChansAlgorithm/README.md

 **What's your main function?**

+You can run the compiled.jar to see the program directly; otherwise:

 For running the algorithm only, you can take a look into the "chan" folder.
 You can remove the GfxRequest-calls in that case.
 If you want to admire the beauty of the algorithm, run the RunGraphically class inside the "run" folder.